Black Jack (horse)

-A black Morgan-American Quarter Horse cross, Black Jack served in the Caisson Platoon of the 3rd U.S. Infantry Regiment (The Old Guard).
+Black Jack (January 19, 1947 – February 6, 1976) was an American riderless horse.
+He served in the Caisson Platoon of the 3rd U.S. Infantry Regiment (The Old Guard).
 He was the riderless horse in more than 1,000 Armed Forces Full Honors Funerals (AFFHF), the majority of which were in Arlington National Cemetery.
 With boots reversed in the stirrups, he was a symbol of a fallen leader, and was recognized for his "service to the nation" by U.S. President Richard Nixon on January 19, 1976.

 Black Jack was purchased by Jacqueline Kennedy, widow to U.S. President John F. Kennedy, upon Black Jack's retirement on June 1, 1973.

 Early life

 Black Jack was foaled January 19, 1947; was named in honor of U.S. Army General John J. "Black Jack" Pershing; and came to Fort Myer from the cavalry remount station at Fort Reno, Oklahoma, on November 22, 1952.
+He was a black Morgan-American Quarter Horse cross,.
 Black Jack was the last of the Quartermaster–issue horses branded with the Army's U.S. brand (on the left shoulder) and his Army serial number 2V56 (on the left side of his neck), as the horse breeding program at Fort Reno was transferred from the U.S. Department of Defense to the U.S. Department of Agriculture (USDA) in May 1947 with bill H.R.
 3484 and Public Law 80–494.
 In 1949, Oklahoma State University took over the program, and continues to breed American Quarter Horses and American Paint Horses at the Charles and Linda Cline Equine Teaching Center as part of the Ferguson College of Agriculture.

 Career

-Black Jack served a long and respectable military career.
+Black Jack served for 21 years of formal duty.

-Among the highlights were that he participated in four state funerals:
+During his career, Black Jack participated in the following state funerals: